siuusunn/ga-project-1-snake-game/README.md

 ### Arrow Keys Scrolling Page

 The game is controlled by arrow keys but when the keys are pressed, they will also scroll the page, causing an unpleasant experience when the game is running.
 After some research I found out that I can prevent this with `.preventDefault()`.
-So I added a new `preventScrolling()`function to excute this and tie it in with `window.addEventListener("keydown")`
+So I added a new `preventScrolling()`function to excute this and tie it in with `window.addEventListener("keydown")`.

 ## Wins

 ### Breaking Down Codes in Small Functions

 I wrote a function for each action and it really helped with the readability (at least for myself!), and made it easier to debug when something went wrong.
-Also makes my life easier when I wanted to add extra functionalities to the game!
+Also made my life easier when I wanted to add extra functionalities to the game!

 ### While loops

-I am not very confident with `while` loops, I have written many that just would not stop running.
+I was not very confident with `while` loops, I have written many that just would not stop running.
 But I managed to identify that it needed to be used when spawning a random apple, and wrote one that functions perfectly, and now I understand fully how to work with them.

 ### The `checkForCollision()` Code Block

 After some HARD calculations, HARD googling, HARD scratching my head off and HARD experimenting, I got this to work without causing bugs (It was a glorious moment).
-Now I know that which condition comes first matters **_A LOT_**, and if there are a mountain of conditions, use `if` statements instead of `switch`.
+Now I know that which condition comes first matters **_A LOT_**, and if there is a mountain of conditions, use `if` statements instead of `switch`.

 ### The Design